AstrooKai/Bulchives/README.md

 # Bulchives
-Bulchives is a data backup repository where all tropical cyclone bulletins, track maps, and TCWS maps issued are being archived.
+Bulchives is a data repository where all tropical cyclone bulletins, track maps, and TCWS maps issued are being archived.
 Archiving data manually since 2022.

 ## Available Data
 ### 2022